 Merck is hiding the ball somewhat—at first glance, it appears to have no comment—the Zocor website was removed (though, to be fair, I’m not sure when it was taken down).
 It’s a shame they couldn’t use the website to provide comprehensive information to their customers who no doubt have heard the bad news about Zocor and may want some guidance.
 But for intrepid customers who dig a little deeper, there is a small statement at Merck’s main website, stating that:

 We support the FDA’s recommendation that patients continue taking their medication as prescribed by their physicians, and that patients speak to their physician if they have symptoms or questions.

-But, Merck does offer some useful information on testing that I did not find in news reports or on the FDAs website.
+But, Merck offers some useful information on the testing that I did not find in news reports or on the FDA’s website.
 This gives patients something specific to speak to their doctor about: